flog-es/flog/README.md

 [i] inspect changes [s] skip
 ```

-In addition, all standard library modules will be guaranteed to either exports
+In addition, all standard library modules will be guaranteed to either export
 classes or singletons, as fits them.
 Examples:

 * `filesystem` would export `Path`, `File` and `Directory`, to manipulate the